Call it what you like –

 This is a compact 1000D anti-abrasion polyester bag.

-It’s a MOLLE-compatible pouch for emergency or tactical situations.
-And it is a perfect addition to your bug out bag.
+It's a MOLLE-compatible pouch for emergency or tactical situations.
+And it is a perfect addition to your bug-out bag.

 It has a tri-fold design with a rip-away Velcro panel.
-It has a wide handle for removal or carrying.

 The compact pouch also includes a pair of quality EMT shears.

 The MedPac 3800 is not just a bag you convert into a medical kit bag.
-Instead, it is a bag made to be a medical kit.

 So its compartments are made for medical supplies and keeping it all organized.